-No page limit
+No page limit 20 points

-The project's budget should demonstrate the extent to which the budget is reasonable, costeffective, and integrates other sources of funding.
-All costs described in the project narrative will appear in the budget narrative and must have a corresponding entry in the itemized budget for the grant cycle.
+The project's budget should detail every year of the project in a separate itemized budget for each year.
+It should demonstrate the extent to which the budget is reasonable, cost-effective, and integrates other sources of funding.
+All costs described in the project narrative will appear in the budget narrative and must have a corresponding entry in the itemized budget for that year.